BME/CpE/EE Advising Guides

 Is it possible to satisfy an engineering requirement for the BME/CpE/EE major on a term abroad?

 BME Students cannot receive credit for required core (non-elective) courses on a term abroad.
-BME Students may be able to receive a BME Elective Credit as part of their coursework on Prague Term Abroad (Czech Republic).
+BME Students may be able to receive a BME Elective Credit as part of their coursework on a Term Abroad.
 To receive this credit, students must provide the syllabus for the engineering course to the BME Program Director and have this approved as a full BME Elective Credit prior to taking the course.
 This approval must be obtained over email by each student for the particular course that they take and which they wish to count for a BME Elective Credit.
 The level of the course that is transferred in (whether less than or greater than 300 level) will be determined by the BME Program Director based on the syllabus and the course credit hours.

 EE/CpE Students cannot receive credit for required core (non-elective) courses on a term abroad.
 EE/CpE Students may be able receive ECE/CSC 3xx Elective Credit as part of their coursework on a Term Abroad.
 Students must provide the syllabus for the course to the ECBE Chair and have this approved as ECE/CSC 3xx Elective Credit prior to taking the course.
 This approval must be obtained over email by each student for the particular course that they take and which they wish to count for a EE/CpE Elective Credit.
 The level of the course that is transferred in (whether less than or greater than 300 level) will be determined by the ECBE Chair or CS Chair based on the syllabus and the course credit hours.

 What courses do I take as a First Year Engineering student interested in BME/CpE/EE?